Beeching cuts: The Reshaping of British Railways (Beeching I)

 By way of example, he noted that the line from Thetford to Swaffham carried five trains each weekday in each direction, carrying an average of nine passengers with only 10% of the costs of operating the line covered by fares; another example was the Gleneagles-Crieff-Comrie line which had ten trains a day and five passengers on average, earning only 25% of costs.
 Finally there was the service from Hull to York via Beverley (using part of the Yorkshire Coast Line, which was not closed, and the York to Beverley Line, which was).
-The line covered 80% of its operating costs, but he calculated that it could be closed because there was an alternative, but less direct, route.
+The line covered 80% of its operating costs, but he calculated that it could be closed because there was an alternative, albeit less direct, route.

 Out of 18000 mi of railway, Beeching recommended that 6000 mi—mostly rural and industrial lines—should be closed entirely, and that some of the remaining lines should be kept open only for freight.
 A total of 2,363 stations were to close, including 435 already under threat, both on lines that were to close and on lines that were to remain open.

 He recommended that freight services should mainly be for bulk commodities such as minerals and coal, and that the freight system make use of new containerised handling systems rather than less efficient and slower wagon-load traffic.
 The latter recommendation would prove prescient with the rise of intermodal freight transport in the following decades.